 Things to do in City Heights

 City Heights is a large neighborhood in greater San Diego which is characterized by its strong element of ethnic diversity.
 This is evident in many of the streets of the neighborhood, where you’ll see African, Hispanic, and Asian influences everywhere you glance.
 There are all kinds of interesting landmarks, hotels, eateries, and shopping opportunities in the area and the ones listed below are some that you should make a point of visiting.
+Their are many things to do in city heights.

 Manzanita Canyon Trail